BrianShiroe/calbi-luka/README.md

 <ins>This system includes sample video feeds and data within the repository for demonstration purposes and to support report generation.</ins>

-## ‼️Important Note: Mobile Notifications

-⚠️ **Currently, mobile alert notifications can only be received on our internal development devices.**

-If you would like proof that the mobile alert functionality is working correctly, please email us at ***mazorenej@gmail.com***.
-We are actively exploring and working on implementing broader mobile notification capabilities.

-We apologize for any inconvenience this current limitation may cause.

 ## 🛠️ Setup and Installation
 Follow these steps to set up **LUKA** on your system.